NetworkRADIUS/rs232-to-pdu/README.md

 ## Logging

-This tool supports logging to three destination types: file, syslog, and streams.
-However, only one type and destination is expected.
-That is, this tool expects to log to exactly one location.
+This tools supports the option of configuring logging output to a file, syslog, or stream.
+Only one destination may be specified.
+The destination should be placed under `log.file`, `log.syslog`, or `log.stream`.
+A single string is expected as the destination.

-To configure the log destination, one of `file`, `syslog`, or `stream` must be a key under `log`.
-The value to this key is the log destination.
+If no logging configuration is present, the tool will default to stdout as the destination.

 Below are sample configurations.